zng-ui/zng/TODO/Commands.md

   - When you press alt the command buttons inside the alt scope change the text to highlight the first unique char that can be pressed to receive a click from the command.

-* Implement *check-box* commands, probably an extension, need to test in menus when that is implemented.